-This section helps breakdown, in Synapse terms, exactly what product are you looking to offer with this.
-In this example the diagram above shows that the platform wants to issue two kinds of Deposit Hub products (Interest Carrying Deposit and Custody) and one Credit Hub product (One-Time Loan).
+This section helps break down, in Synapse terms, exactly what product you are looking to offer.
+The diagram above illustrates that the platform wants to issue two kinds of Deposit Hub products (Interest Carrying Deposit and Custody) and one Credit Hub product (One-Time Loan).

 Lastly, the platform will be utilizing Account Number Issuance to enable direct debit or credits in and out of the user's deposit account.
 While also Issuing Cards to build a debit card product on top of the deposit account and a charge card product on top of a custody account.

-Then the section further extends into describing each product and feature that the platform will be utilizing.
+The section further describes each product and feature that the platform will be utilizing.